nicolasdasriaux/scenario-suite/README.md

 (nested classes annotated with `@ScenarioGroup`).

 The steps within a scenario are executed in an order conventionally defined by their method names.
-Scenarios are also executed in a similar order based o class name.
+Scenarios are also executed in a similar order based on class name.

 If a **step fails**, the **subsequent steps** in that scenario are **skipped**.